-How CIA and Allies Trapped Obama in Syrian Arms Debacle
+How CIA and Allies Trapped Obama in the Syrian Arms Debacle

 Then CIA Director David Petraeus was particularly interested in ginning up a covert operation to arm and train the Syrian opposition.
 With the security bureaucracies supporting the allies’ desire to unseat Assad, Hillary Clinton, whose sympathies and political strategy always lay with the war, eagerly took the lead to take the lead in the administration on arming the rebels and calling for a “no fly zone,” which the Turks badly wanted.

-Despite this set of interrelated factors pulling the administration toward a policy regime change, Obama said no to heavy weapons, a no-fly zone, and an official U.S. role in arms supply.
+Despite this set of interrelated factors pulling the administration toward a policy of regime change, Obama said no to heavy weapons, a no-fly zone, and an official U.S. role in arms supply.
 What he did agree to, however, was a covert CIA operation designed by Petraeus to load weapons from Libyan government stocks in Benghazi on ships and arrange for them to be shipped to the war zone.
 It was Obama’s way of placating all of the actors pushing for an aggressive policy of regime change in Syria without being publicly committed to regime change.

 That program, which began in October 2011, was halted abruptly by the attack on the embassy annex in September 2012.
 But by that time the Obama administration already knew that the weapons were falling into the hands of al Qaeda’s Syrian franchise al Nusra Front, as administration official revealed to the New York Times.
 Meanwhile the Saudis, Turks and Qataris were pushing arms to groups with military arrangements with al Qaeda’s al Nusra Front at a feverish pace, and the Saudis had begun making deals in Eastern Europe for the heavy weapons, clearly intending to equip a large conventional army.